kubernetes-sigs/cloud-provider-huaweicloud/docs/huawei-cloud-controller-manager-configuration.md

 * `l7-flavor-id` Optional.
 Specifies the ID of a flavor at Layer 7.
   Only dedicated load balancer service will use this annotation.

+* `disable-create-security-group` Optional.
+Disable automatic creation of security groups for ELB health checks.
+  Valid values are `'true'` and `'false'`.
+The default is `'false'`.